oiusa/cryzen.io/dev/README.md

-# these are NOT the hack files
+# these aren't the hack files. the hack files are in "overrides" folder

-you don't need files in here for hacks; they are not the hacking files
+you don't need any files in this folder for hacks

+dev info:

-these files are the now blobbed source files from cryzen.io 0.23 for dev purpose
+these files are the now blobbed source files from cryzen.io 0.23 for dev & archive purpose

+lines of .js files are deleted or added with //123